Worries grow about Indonesian sub's crew as oxygen dwindles - WTMJ

 “These two Australian ships will help expand the search area and extend the duration of search effort,” Australian Navy Rear Adm.
 Mark Hammond said.

-On Friday, Indonesian President Joko Widodo was heading to Banyuwangi port, where the rescue ships left earlier.
+Indonesian President Joko Widodo canceled a visit to Banyuwangi port, where some rescue ships left earlier, due to preparations for a weekend regional summit in Jakarta, officials said.
 He asked Indonesians to pray for the crew’s safe return, while ordering all-out efforts to locate the stricken submarine.

 “Our main priority is the safety of 53 crew members,” Widodo said in a televised address on Thursday.
 “To the family of the crew members, I can understand your feelings and we are doing our best to save all crew members on board.”